rangademetal/rok_extract/README.md

-Most import thing is to instal teserract in your VM
+Instal teserract in your VM.
+Have gun to track your progress